 That was exactly what Abbie McKoy felt when her son turned one.
 It inspired her to write the song “I’ll Miss You”, which she says “is all about the long nights of parenting and how you miss your kids as they get older”.

-When she shared the song on her Facebook page in October, it received more than 20,000 views in a week and was shared over 150 times.
+When she first shared the song on her Facebook page, it received more than 20,000 views in a week and was shared over 150 times.
 “Every mum I’ve played it for has cried and said they could relate,” she says.

 The video features her oldest son, Jackson, who she wrote the song for, and second child, Noah.